Environment Environmental Management

 We continued to implement concrete measures to reduce our environmental footprint in all regions, focusing on energy management, as energy consumption is the area in which our operations have by far the greatest impact on the environment.

 - The Production Data Center in Sydney was successfully migrated to a colocation facility.
 The Data Center was downsized both in terms of physical rack space (174 to 40 racks) as well as in terms of designed power capacity (203 to 80 kilowatt), with the ability to scale up or scale down the capacity as and when required.
-This increased the utilization from just below 40% to 76%, resulting in increased efficiency and utilization of available capacity.
+This increased the utilization from just below 40% to 76%, resulting in increased.

 - The EON premises in Pune, India achieved LEED Platinum certification for commercial interiors in November 2016.
 The site, which is 35,400 square meters in size, was awarded 85 points, with 80 being the minimum for LEED Platinum certification.